16 amazing facts about dogs (that you probably didn’t know)

 Click each question to reveal the correct answer:

-1. What does the direction of a dog’s tail wagging mean?
+1. What does the direction of a dog’s tail wag mean?

-To the right = happiness and familiar people.
-To the left = uncertainty or new encounters.
+Right = happiness and recognition.
+Left = uncertainty or new encounters.

 2. Do dogs use the Earth’s magnetic field?

-Yes, many dogs prefer to defecate in a north-south direction.
+Yes, many dogs prefer to align north–south when doing their business.

 4. Can dogs get jealous?

-Yes, especially if a new family member gets a lot of attention.
+Yes, especially when a new family member gets lots of attention.

-No, they do see colors – but they struggle with red and green.
+No, they see colors – but have trouble telling red and green apart.

 Share: